octoana/monorepo-code-scanning-action/README.md

 > [!WARNING]
 > This is an _unofficial_ tool created by Field Security Specialists, and is not officially supported by GitHub.

-Focus CodeQL scans on parts of your monorepo, split up as you define, to minimize work and allow scanning a monorepo in parallel for scheduled scans.
+Focus Code Scanning with GitHub Advanced Security on parts of your monorepo, split up as you define.
+This can minimize CI work and time and allow scanning a monorepo in parallel for scheduled scans.

 For an example of how to use it for PR scans, see the `./samples/sample-codeql-monorepo-pr-workflow.yml` in this repository.
 For a schedule scan example, see `./samples/sample-codeql-monorepo-whole-repo-workflow.yml`